 Appendix – any additional information that needs to be considered alongside the strategy but not form part of the main document.

-Learn more about internal communication via All Things IC
+Read more about internal communication via my blog

 Advice from my network